 Once, when I was an editor, I kept getting press releases from "Friends Of The Earth" in a certain town.
 They made their presence felt.
 I found out that the "friends" involved consisted of one man on a pushbike!
 My joking title for the organisation is "The Fiends of The Earth," for they spread a lot of disinformation and promote the creature rather than the Creator.

-I vote UKIP and have also done talks for them
+I voted UKIP, which promoted the Brexit deal for the UK to leave the EU, and have also done talks for them

 I think Christians need to be informed and

 get involved with organisations like The Christian Institute of Newcastle upon Tyne, NE12 8DG, tel 0191 281 5664 which campaigns effectively for Christians.
 For example,

 they backed a Christian care home in Brighton which had £13,000 worth of funding withdrawn by the idiotic local council because they refused to comply with demands such as asking their elderly residents about their sexual orientation every three months!

 Can you imagine anything more disgusting and degrading?
 Anyway, after the Christian Institute stepped in and legal proceedings were prepared, plus lots of publicity was given to the case, the council backed down and funding was restored.
 This is the sort of Christian activism which I would endorse.

 The Christian Institute is currently trying to get Christians to comment on proposals to force teachers to teach obscenities like "homosexuality is just another lifestyle choice."
 Death-style choice more like!